Oil majors rush to raise billions in debt as crude prices sink

-Royal Dutch Shell, BP, France’s Total , Norway’s Equinor and Austria’s OMV have all tapped bond markets this week, raising more than $10 billion according to Reuters calculations.
+Royal Dutch Shell (RDSa.L), BP (BP.L), France’s Total (TOTF.PA), Norway’s Equinor (EQNR.OL) and Austria’s OMV (OMVV.VI) have all tapped bond markets this week, raising more than $10 billion according to Reuters calculations.

 The top five so-called oil majors saw their combined debt rise to $230 billion last year as they borrowed to maintain capital spending while giving back billions to shareholders.